songyunlu/songyunlu.github.io/_posts/2017-01-04-installing-kubernetes-on-aws-with-kops.md

 nameserver 192.168.0.1
 ```

-### Change to the custom image to create instances
+### Change to a custom image to create instances

 By default, Kops use debain AMI to spin up nodes.
-If you would like to change to a custom image (AMI), just edit the configuration of `nodes` **instance group** before kops actually creates the cluster.
+If you would like to change to a custom image (AMI), just edit the configuration of *nodes instance group* before kops actually creates the cluster.

 ```yaml
 # $ kops edit ig --name=$CLUSTER_NAME nodes